emdgroup/baybe/docs/userguide/async.md

-With *pending experiments* we mean experiments whose measurement process has been started, but not yet completed by time of triggering the next set of recommendations - this is typically the case when at least one of the configured targets has not yet been measured.
+With *pending experiments* we mean experiments whose measurement process has been started, but not yet completed by time of triggering the next set of recommendations – this is typically the case when at least one of the configured targets has not yet been measured.

 There are two levels of dealing with such situations:
-1) **Marking experiments as pending**: If an experiment is not ready (meaning at least one target is not yet measured), it cannot be added as measurement.
+1) **Marking experiments as pending**: If an experiment is not completed (meaning at least one target is not yet measured), its data cannot be added as a regular measurement.
 However, it can be marked as pending via `pending_experiments` in `recommend`.
-1) **Adding partial results**: If an experiment is partially completed (meaning at least one target has been measured), in principle we can already update the model with that partial information and add the partial measurement.
+1) **Adding partial results**: If an experiment is partially completed (meaning at least one target has been measured), we can already update the model with the available information by adding a *partial* measurement.

 ## Marking Experiments as Pending